 Soon, fully vaccinated individuals who are currently permitted to enter Canada (Canadians, permanent residents and those currently allowed to travel to Canada notwithstanding the restrictions, including some temporary foreign workers and international students) will no longer have to quarantine for 14 days or spend up to three-days in a government-approved hotel while waiting for the results of the COVID-19 test they must have upon arrival.
 This proposed change is expected to be implemented as early at the first week of July.

 Others wanting to travel to Canada will have to wait a little longer.
-According to the announcement made yesterday by Health Minister Patty Hajdu, the Government of Canada “will take a phased approach towards adjusting current border measures with the health and safety of Canadians being our first priority”.
+According to the announcement made on June 9, 2021 by Health Minister Patty Hajdu, the Government of Canada “will take a phased approach towards adjusting current border measures with the health and safety of Canadians being our first priority”.

 The initial rollback of restrictions next month is not guaranteed.
 Minister Hajdu said implementation depends on Canada’s case counts continuing to drop and vaccination rates continuing to rise.
 However, she confirmed the federal government is consulting with Canada’s provinces and territories, and discussions are ongoing with Immigration, Refugees and Citizenship Canada and the Canada Border Services Agency (“CBSA”) so that a plan will be operationally ready in early July.